w3c-fedid/FedCM/explainer.md

 * at every cross-site data exchange, for browsers that don't or
 * at every cross-site data exchange but with wording that takes into account first party sets ([example](https://github.com/privacycg/first-party-sets/issues/53#issuecomment-901234193))

+While we would like to see convergence and interoperability between browsers with regards to First Party Sets, we acknowledge that FedCM needs to be designed to work under different delineations of privacy boundaries chosen by different browsers.

 ### Enterprise Policies

 Enterprise Policies are policies that administrators set for devices managed and